kwwette/ppqs/README.md

 print-header = true
 ```

-Note that commands are *not* passed to the shell, so shell features
+Note that commands are *not* passed to the shell, so shell features are not
-(e.g. wildcards, conditional statements) are not available.
-The recommended
-solution is to write a helper script, e.g. `scripts/lots-to-do.py`, which may
+available.
+The recommended solution is to write a helper script,
-then be called by `ppqs` as:
+e.g. `scripts/lots-to-do.py`, which may then be called by `ppqs` as:

 ```toml
 [tool.ppqs.scripts]